microsoft/WindowsAppSDK/specs/spec_template.md

 <!-- TEMPLATE

-  Each of the L2 sections in this "API Pages" section corresponds to a page in DMC.
+  Each of the L2 sections in this "API Pages" section corresponds to a page on DMC.

   It's not necessary to have a section for every class member though:
   * If its purpose and usage is obvious from it's name/type, it's not necessary to create a section for it.
-  * If its purpose and usage is obvious other than a brief description, either put it in a table in the "Other [class] Members" section put it with /// comments in the IDL section
+  * If its purpose and usage is fully explained by brief description, either put it in a table in the "Other [class] members" section put it with /// comments in the IDL section

   Create an L2 section here for each API that needs more description or examples.